|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 Faculty News - Spring 2017

 The Department is proud to announce the promotion of Assistant Professor and Director of Graduate Studies, Noe Montez to Associate Professor with tenure!
 The promotion will be effective on September 1.
-Noe has been a faculty member at Tufts University since 2011, joining the Department of Drama and Dance after serving as the Cleveland Play House's Dramaturg for two seasons.
+Noe has been a faculty member at Tufts University since 2011, joining the Department of Theatre, Dance, and Performance Studies after serving as the Cleveland Play House's Dramaturg for two seasons.

 He received his Ph.D., M.A.
 Theatre